As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 The blade on this Swiss pocket knife is a 2.875-inch blade made from 440 stainless steel, as are the other tools on this knife.

-The features on the Swiza Multitool Pocket Knife (Amazon link) include the following.
+The features of the Swiza Multitool Pocket Knife (Amazon link) include the following.

-The ergonomically shaped handle combined with the sure-grip plastic handle scales makes this a very comfortable knife in the hand.
+The ergonomically shaped handle combined with the sure-grip plastic handle scales make this a very comfortable knife in the hand.

 Gerber Armbar Multi-Function Folding Knife

-Gerber is a well-known American knifemaking company producing quality knives since 1939.
+Gerber is a well-known American knifemaking company that has been producing quality knives since 1939.
 Gerber has attained a reputation for rugged, well-constructed knives, particularly for the outdoor knife market.

 The same quality and robust manufacturing standard is carried over into the Gerber Armbar Multi-Function Folding Knife (Amazon link) production.
 The company is based in Portland, Oregon, in the USA and has produced knives for the US military.